Zunyi Conference: Conference agenda and speeches

-Mao insisted that Bo Gu and Otto Braun had made fundamental military mistakes by using tactics of pure defense, rather than initiating a more mobile war.
+Not all those who were present agreed with Mao's accusation.
+Chen Yi, for example, found Mao's attack to be "one-sided".
+Braun defended himself, arguing that he was merely an advisor, while the Chinese leadership were responsible for the policies that followed, which rested fully on Zhou Enlai.
+According to Mao's biographer Philip Short, Mao's real target was Zhou but could not attack him directly as a power struggle would surely tear the leadership apart and instead attacked Braun and Bo Gu in order to leave Zhou a face-saving way out of the crisis, to which Zhou accepted in a self-criticism that the military line had been "fundamentally incorrect".

 Mao's supporters gained momentum during the meeting and Zhou Enlai eventually moved to back Mao.
 Under the principle of democracy for majority, the secretariat of the Central Committee and Central Revolution & Military Committee of CCP were reelected.
-Bo and Braun were demoted while Zhou maintained his position now sharing military command with Zhu De.
-Zhang Wentian took Bo's previous position, and Mao once again joined the Central Committee.
+The resolution drawn up afterwards condemned the "elephantine" supply columns which had slowed the advance caused by "leaders of the policy of pure defense" and castigated Bo and Braun for their "extremely bad leadership", with Braun accused of "treating war as a game", "monopolizing the work of the Military Council" and using punishment rather than reason to suppress "by all available means" views which differed from his own and Bo was accused of having committed "serious political mistakes".
+Bo and Braun were demoted while Zhou maintained his position now sharing military command with Zhu De, making him the final decision maker with regards to military affairs, even though he was responsible for the military debacle.
+Zhang Wentian took Bo's previous position, and Mao once again joined the Politburo Central Committee and Zhou's chief military advisor.

 The Zunyi Conference confirmed that the CCP should turn away from the 28 Bolsheviks and towards Mao.
 The Red Army regained its military power, survived in Yan'an and ultimately defeated the KMT using a guerrilla strategy, and later through conventional warfare as it gained mass peasant support.
 It could be seen as a victory for those old CCP members who had their roots in China and, on the contrary, was a great loss for those CCP members such as the 28 Bolsheviks who had studied in Moscow and had been trained by the Comintern and the Soviet Union and could be regarded as protégés or agents of Comintern accordingly.
 After the Zunyi Conference, the influence and involvement of the Comintern in CCP affairs was greatly reduced.